Mrs Joanna Howard | Legal and non-fiction copy-editor

 A specialist legal copy-editor and proofreader, former lawyer and Classics graduate.

 Experienced in property and construction law, I am the editor of the papers of the Society of Construction Law.
-I also work on books and legal contracts.
+I also work on non-fiction books.

 Media